 Diversify products by exploring new uses for herbs, like beauty products and remedies.
 Stay ahead of trends and adapt to preferences.

-In short, meeting demand for natural products is key for success.
+In short, meeting the demand for natural products is key to success.
 Offering organic products attracts customers and boosts profits.

 Growing Herbs for Profit: A Green Thumb’s Goldmine